rasbt/mlxtend/docs/sources/docs/feature_selection/sequential_backward_selection.md

 # Sequential Backward Selection

-> from mlxtend.sklearn import SBS
+> from mlxtend.feature_selection import SBS

 Sequential Backward Selection (SBS) is  a classic feature selection algorithm -- a greedy search algorithm -- that has been developed as a suboptimal solution to the computationally often not feasible exhaustive search.
 In a nutshell, SBS removes one feature at the time based on the classifier performance until a feature subset of the desired size *k* is reached.